good folks,

 how is it that i find myself in the mountains of western north carolina? this year has been a journey, for certain. after spending christmas this time last year with sam, tamyra, kieran, and their friends and family, i drove eight hours south to san diego for mackenzie's grandparents' 60th wedding anniversary just before 2007 began, returning to spend new year's back in the bay area. funny, during this trip, i kept thinking about some tips a native of marin county had given me just before i left cambridge. two things to do while in marin: go to fairfax scoop for ice cream and watch a sunset on mt. tam. i remember saying these things to sam even. it wouldn't be until june of this year, but i did end up doing both, and with the native himself.

-this new decade and the winter months were made much cozier with new love (enter the marin native). elam and i had crossed paths a few times in recent months through mutual friends and interests, eventually taking a keen interest in one another. we went out to hear some wonderful music, then he offered me a ride to NY, both of us heading that way for the weekend. we parted ways upon arrival, but i came to see him perform in brooklyn. i had met a few of his closest friends, and he got the chance to meet my closest college friend, a native of brooklyn who was visiting from her transplanted home on the w. coast. i remember thinking it was interesting that we shared these intimate moments so early on, but now it only feels normal. back in cambridge, elam played on my actual birthday in a small, dim irish pub steps from my apartment. mackenzie and her boyfriend greg, my friend sue, and a couple of elam's friends came. i was touched by the music and thrilled with the possibility of what this warm fellow could open up in my life.
+back in new england, after successfully enabling my supervisors at harvard to travel to angola (the inspiration for this image: thanks again, jim), i used my overtime money to pull off my fast-approaching birthday soiree. i turned 30 with gusto at the american legion hall on the charles river, receiving warm accolades and affirmation from sweet friends. friends who, when gathered in one place as they lovingly were, accurately showcased the eight years of my sundry exploits in the boston area. i hope i close out my future decades as solidly.this new decade and the winter months were made much cozier with new love (enter the marin native). elam and i had crossed paths a few times in recent months through mutual friends and interests, eventually taking a keen interest in one another. we went out to hear some wonderful music, then he offered me a ride to NY, both of us heading that way for the weekend. we parted ways upon arrival, but i came to see him perform in brooklyn. i had met a few of his closest friends, and he got the chance to meet my closest college friend, a native of brooklyn who was visiting from her transplanted home on the w. coast. i remember thinking it was interesting that we shared these intimate moments so early on, but now it only feels normal. back in cambridge, elam played on my actual birthday in a small, dim irish pub steps from my apartment. mackenzie and her boyfriend greg, my friend sue, and a couple of elam's friends came. i was touched by the music and thrilled with the possibility of what this warm fellow could open up in my life.

 traveling would become something we did often together. we took a couple of weekend trips to spots new to us -- coastal maine for him, a beautiful spot of western mass. for me. he then told me that he would be traveling to texas for a folk festival, his mecca, in the late spring, and wasn't sure how long he would be gone. i took this information in and mulled it over. while new england had been good to me in many ways, for some time i had pondered moving elsewhere; closer to family, familiarity, a warmer clime, etc. perhaps joining him on this trip would be a way to begin a real search. after the culmination of a huge project i was in charge of at my job, i made it my grand finale by giving my notice. in return, i was given a royal sendoff, and felt much appreciated and encouraged on this next phase. i had come to the realization that i wanted to return to the local community and labor-oriented work i was engaged in before my time at harvard, so this break was also a chance to find a path back to that.